Table of Contents

 For more information, see How to handle suspicious e-mail.

-Take these steps to minimize any damage if you suspect that you’ve responded to a phishing scam with personal or financial information or entered this information into a fake Web site.
+Take these steps to minimize any damage if you suspect that you’ve entered personal or financial information into a fake Web site:

 - Report the incident to your credit card company if you’ve given credit card information.